zalando/nakadi/docs/Timelines.md

 Timelines
 ---------

-This document covers Timeline internals.
-It's meant to explain how timelines work so to help you understand the code and what each part of it contributes to the overall picture.
+This document covers Timelines internals.
+It's meant to explain how timelines work, to help you understand the code and what each part of it contributes to the overall picture.

 # Fake timeline: your first timeline

-Previous to timelines, Nakadi would connect to a single Kafka cluster, which used to be specified in the application yaml file.
-So this was a static configuration loaded during boot time.
-Once timelines were introduced, in order to easy the migration process and remove special cases from the implementation, a fake timeline was introduced.
+Before timelines, Nakadi would connect to a single Kafka cluster, which used to be specified in the application yaml file.
+This was a static configuration loaded during boot time.
+Once timelines were introduced, in order to ease the migration process and remove special cases from the implementation, a fake timeline was introduced.

-Fake timelines exists only in memory.
-It's a Timeline which is not stored in the database.
+Fake timelines exist only in memory.
+They are Timelines that are not stored in the database.
 Fake timelines can be seen as a fallback strategy for when there is no actual timeline for a given event type.

-Also, fake timelines use the default storage:the on defined in the application configuration.
+Also, fake timelines use the default storage defined in the application configuration.

 # Timeline creation

 Timeline creation is coordinated through a series of locks and barriers using Zookeeper.
-Following we depict an example on how ZK datastructure looks like at each step.
+Following we depict an example of what the ZK datastructure looks like at each step.

 ## Initial state

-Every time a Nakadi application is launched, it trys to create the following ZK structure:
+Every time a Nakadi application is launched, it tries to create the following ZK structure:

 ```
 - timelines
   + - lock                    lock for timeline versions synchronization
   + - version: {version}      monotonically incremented long value (version of timelines configuration)
-  + - locked_et:
+  + - locked_et
   + - nodes                   nakadi nodes
-    + - {node1}: {version}    Each nakadi node exposes version being used on this node
+    + - {node1}: {version}    Each nakadi node exposes the version used on this node
     + - {node2}: {version}
 ```

-In order not to override it, each instance needs to take the lock `/nakadi/timelines/lock` before executing.
+In order to not override the initial structure, due to concurrency, each instance needs to take the lock `/nakadi/timelines/lock` before executing.

 ## Start timeline creation for et_1

-When a new timeline creation is initiated, the first step it to acquire a lock to update timelines for et_1 by creating an ephemeral node at `/timelines/locked_et/et_1`.
+When a new timeline creation is initiated, the first step is to acquire a lock to update timelines for et_1 by creating an ephemeral node at `/timelines/locked_et/et_1`.